What is the environmental impact of digital technology?

 It has become more crucial than ever for all digital players and their users to address this issue and explore solutions to reduce their digital footprint.

-This involves moving towards more restraint in our use of digital technology: which is what digital sobriety is all about.
+This involves moving towards more restraint in our use of digital technology: which is what digital sobriety is all about, particularly through sustainable practices tailored for global businesses and organizations of all sizes.
 To bring you up to speed, we wanted to look at the bigger picture to better understand the impact of our digital usage and consumption, as well as looking at ways to start taking action.

 Which indicators?